 Although there are some clear benefits to choosing a longer auto loan term, it could come back to bite you.
 Here are some potential pitfalls to watch out for:

 - More expensive.
-While your monthly payments will go down with a longer term, the total interest charges will go up.
-With the previous example, a $364 monthly payment over five years would result in total payments of $21,840, which includes $1,840 in interest.
-If you pay $269 per month over seven years, though, you’ll end up paying $22,596, including $2,596 in interest.
+While your monthly payments will be lower with a longer term, the total interest charged will be higher.
+With the previous example, a $364 monthly payment over five years would result in total payments of $21,825, which includes $1,825 in interest.
+If you pay $269 per month over seven years, though, you’ll end up paying $22,571, including $2,571 in interest.
 The higher your interest rate, the more you’ll pay.
 What’s more, 84-month car loan rates tend to be higher because longer terms are riskier for lenders.

 - Depreciation.
 On average, a new car can lose more than 10 percent of its value within the first month after you drive it off the lot, according to Carfax.
-In the first year, you’ll lose another 20 percent, then 10 percent annually after that.
+You’ll lose 20 percent in the first year and 60 percent by the fifth year.
 With a lower monthly payment, you have an increased risk of owing more than your car is worth, which means if you want to sell the vehicle or it gets totaled, you’ll need to pay the difference out of your pocket.

 Alternatives to an 84-month auto loan

-Whether you’re hoping to use a longer auto loan term to afford a more expensive car or simply to reduce your cash flow going out, use an 84-month auto loan calculator to get an idea of what it will cost you.
+Whether you’re hoping to use a longer auto loan term to afford a more expensive car or simply to reduce your monthly expenses, use an auto loan calculator to get an idea of what it will cost you.
 If you’re not sure whether a longer term is right for you — even with the best 84-month auto loan rates — here are some alternatives to consider: